Vocal Logo

 'How clean is our air?' wonders Woodhouse Park youth group

-Posted by Annie Keane, Deputy Director, in Listen up, May, 2018
+Posted by Annie Keane, Deputy Director, in Listen up

 Young people at Woodhouse Park Lifestyle Centre explored the idea of air pollution through art ahead of this year’s Clean Air Day.